 - Moved from print production of workbooks to distributing editable pdfs for the Sustainability Leadership Programme.

-In 2017, Catapult provided its second year of Catapult Community Leadership scholarships.
+- Again provided four scholarships to not for profit participants on our residential leadership programme, Catapult Leadership.
 These scholarships are for community leaders making a demonstrative social or economic difference to their communities.
 The four scholarships, each worth $5,400, cover all costs for the recipients to attend Catapult’s three-day residential leadership programme held quarterly at Brackenridge Lodge in Martinborough.
 The value of these scholarships represent a significant financial contribution based on our overall revenue.

 - Developed 34 sustainability leaders in the Sustainability Leadership Programme.

 - Switched the power supplier for the home of the two Managing Directors to fully renewable.

 - Developed 43 sustainability leaders in the Sustainability Leadership Programme.

 - Developed 36 public health leaders in the Public Health Leadership Programme.